PDFelement for the iPad: complete review

 Shapes

 You can add shapes to your PDF: squares, circles, straight lines, and arrows.
 For each, you can determine its colour, thickness, and opacity.
-There hasn’t been any situation where we’ve ever seen shapes used when reading PDFs.
+There hasn’t been any situation where we’ve seen shapes used when reading PDFs.
 But as PDF readers move closer to being note-taking apps, we’re starting to see them offer features typical for note-taking.

 Images

 You can add images from your Photos or take one with your camera.
 This is another feature typical for note-taking apps, not PDF readers.
-You can resize the images, and rotate them through four fixed angles.
+You can resize the images and rotate them through four fixed angles.
 You can also crop your images in the app.
 The tool is simple to use.
-PDFelement can Extract the image to your photos.
+PDFelement can extract the image to your photos.
 We expected more features for images, seeing as the app has a dedicated tab for them.

 Stamps

-PDFelement has a few stamps that you can add to your PDFs, and you can also create up to ten custom ones, by choosing the:
+PDFelement has a few stamps that you can add to your PDFs.
+You can also create up to ten custom ones by adding text, date and time.
+The app even lets you choose the shape and colour for your stamp.
+You can also import a stamp from your Photos library.

 Signatures